Design Considerations: Provide Views

 Tinted or reflective glass can provide some degree of privacy, but its effectiveness depends upon a bright exterior and a dim interior.
 At night, when the relative brightness is reversed, tinted glass no longer offers much privacy.
 Frosted glass, textured glass, glass block, and stained glass can prevent a full view from the outside while providing daylight, but they just as effectively prevent a view to the outside.
 Curtains and blinds allow a full range of individual control, and are the primary way most people create the right level of privacy for their homes to accommodate changing privacy needs.

-After many years of development, various switchable window technologies are now available.
+After many years of development, various switchable window technologiesexit disclaimer are now available.
 There are two basic types of switchable windows—passive devices that respond directly to a single environmental variable such as light level or temperature, and active devices that can be directly controlled in response to any variable such as occupant preferences or heating and cooling system requirements.
-The main passive devices are photochromics and thermochromics; active devices include liquid crystal, suspended particle, and electrochromics.
+The main passive devices are photochromics and hermochromics; active devices include liquid crystal, suspended particle, and electrochromics.